Fraunhofer-AISEC/archie/README.md

 make -j $(nproc)
 cd ../../../faultplugin/
 make
+cd emulation_worker
+cargo build --release
+cp target/release/libemulation_worker.so ../emulation_worker.so
 ```

-With this, *archie-qemu* is build in qemu/build/debug/ and the plugin is build in *faultplugin/*
+With this, *archie-qemu* is built in qemu/build/debug/, the plugin is built in *faultplugin/* and the unicorn emulation worker is built and moved to the project's root directory.
 If you change the build directory for *archie-qemu*, please change the path in the [Makefile](faultplugin/Makefile) in the *faultplugin/* folder for building the plugin.

 ## In [archie](https://github.com/Fraunhofer-AISEC/archie)